canonical/snapd/docs/interfaces.md

 to the system.

 Providing snaps can access resources and syscalls necessary to run Docker application containers.
-Providing snaps can access additional resources to run privileged Docker application containers when specifying ``daemon-privileged: true``.
+Priveleged containers are not supported at this time.
 Providing snaps specifying this interface currently may only be established with the Docker project.

 * Auto-Connect: no
-* Attributes:
-    * daemon-privileged (plug): true|false (defaults to ``false``)

 ### firewall-control